-Kaiser Permanente care teams delivered more than 101,000 babies last year.
-We have high standards, and our policies for delivering care — and babies — are created by our own practicing physicians.
-We let care providers make important decisions that affect your health, not business people.
+Kaiser Permanente cared for more than 116,000 parents giving birth last year.
+We have high standards, and our policies for providing care are created by our own physicians and nurse-midwives.
+We let medical professionals make important decisions that affect your health, not executives.
 So if you’re a Kaiser Permanente member with a baby on the way, you’re in very good hands.

 When to schedule your first prenatal visit